 With a background in financial derivatives we’re going nerd out on some financial theory from time to time.
 I apologize in advance, but this is one of those times.
+Don't worry though, we will explain further in this article how we are applying financial theory to sports betting.

 Option Pricing Theory